 This program is open to you if you are grieving the death of an important person in your life.
 This program is right for you if you are motivated and ready to commit to a meditation practice.
 Most participants will be at least 6 months into their grief experience.
 This is not a requirement if you feel you are ready to participate.

 If you are under the care of a medical or mental health professional, please review this program with them prior to enrolling.
 If you have intrusive images, hallucinations, or may dissociate, meditation may not be a skillful choice.
 Schedule a Clarity Call with Heather to discuss your specific circumstances if you have questions.

 Subscription & Scholarships

-The first month of this program is free.
-After that, the monthly subscription to this program is just $25/month, and may be cancelled at any time.
+Awaken is just $34/month, and may be cancelled at any time.
 A limited number of scholarships are available for people facing financial hardship.
 Please contact Heather for more details.

 A Skillful Way to Cope With Grief & Reengage With Life

 You may have tried grief counseling or grief support groups to cope with loss.
 Both can be very helpful.
 But if you are looking for something to do that will soothe your soul between the appointments and meetings, and that goes beyond just talking—try meditation.